-- Thesis presentation should be around 50 minutes.
-The thesis presentation is public and questions from the audience should be encouraged. - At the conclusion of the thesis presentation, the thesis defense follows.
-The thesis defense should only include the graduate student, the thesis advisor, members of the thesis committee and graduate coordinator or designee of the graduate coordinator.
-The thesis defense will serve to examine the graduate student on the research or on areas of biology supportive of the thesis topic. - At the conclusion of the defense, the student will be asked to leave the room so the Committee members can discuss their views of the written thesis, thesis presentation and oral defense.
-See the Biology Graduate Program Handbook for details on outcomes of thesis defense. - The graduate student will then be invited back to discuss the outcome with the committee.
+- Thesis Presentation should be around 50 minutes.
+The Thesis Presentation is public and questions from the audience is encouraged. - At the conclusion of the Thesis Presentation, the Thesis Defense follows.
+The Thesis Defense can only include the Graduate Student, the Thesis Advisor, members of the Thesis Committee and Graduate Coordinator or Designee of the Graduate Coordinator.
+The Thesis Defense will serve to examine the Graduate Student on their research or areas of biology supportive of the Thesis topic. - At the conclusion of the Thesis Defense, the Graduate Student will be asked to leave the room so the Thesis Advisor and Thesis Committee members can discuss their views of the Written Thesis, Thesis Presentation and Thesis defense and complete the BIO 610 Faculty Assessment Form.
+See the Biology Graduate Program Handbook for details on outcomes of the Thesis Defense. - The Graduate Student will then be invited back to discuss the outcome with the committee.